Myndex/TuttleAndButtle/README.md

 - [Easy Intro to APCA](https://git.apcacontrast.com/documentation/APCAeasyIntro.html) a brief, easy to read intro to user needs for readability of digital content.
 - [Myndex Linktree](https://linktr.ee/Myndex) a short curated list of key resources, tools, and documentation.
-- [The APCA Discussion Forum](https://github.com/Myndex/SAPC-APCA/discussions) the discussion forum on GitHub, free to join in the conversation.
+- [The APCA Discussion Forum](https://github.com/Myndex/SAPC-APCA/discussions) the discussion forum on GitHub, feel free to join in the conversation.
 - [APC-Readability Criteria](https://readtech.org/ARC/) Public Working Draft of the next generation guidelines for visual accessibility and readability.

 ----